 - The final “structure” on the Olmsted Camp grounds is the outdoor shower.
 The outdoor shower has both hot and cold running water and privacy from the ankles to the head.

 The recommended per diem is $45 per adult/full day, $25 per child (10-19)/full day, $25 per adult (college or interning)/full day.
 Arrival and departure days are counted as half days depending on when you arrive.
-If you need to need a ride to or from the airport or train station, $15 per way will be added to your stay.
-This per diem goes toward meals, supplies, utilities, and buildings/grounds upkeep.
+If you need to need a ride to or from the airport or train station, check our transportation page.
+Your per diem goes toward meals, supplies, utilities, and buildings/grounds upkeep.
+If you would like to pay with a credit card (once your amount due is calculated by Olmsted Camp manager) you can pay on line by going here: Click Here to make Payment.

 No Smoking Property: